 Proline Plus is matching your first deposit for up to $25.
 While seemingly straightforward, there is some underlying confusion that accompanies the offer.

-Technically the welcome offer makes you eligible for a 50% first-deposit matching bonus of up to $25 when you sign up (assuming that you are 19 years or older), you reside in Ontario, and you have never had an account with OLG.ca or PlayOLG.ca.
+Technically, the welcome offer makes you eligible for a 50% first-deposit matching bonus of up to $25 when you sign up.
+That is, if you are 19 years or older, you reside in Ontario, and you have never had an account with OLG.ca or PlayOLG.ca.

 |Proline Plus Sportsbook Bonus|